Students for Trump: History

 The campaign however, had numerous problems before and after the election.
 In April 2016, a Students for Trump Florida chapter placed a "Make America Great Again" ball cap on a statue of Martin Luther King Jr. just days after the anniversary of his death, prompting widespread outrage.
 Salon magazine reported that Ryan Fournier worked with white nationalists when he was head of Students for Trump.
 Media Matters said that Fournier hired white nationalist James Allsup as director of the Campus Ambassador Program.
 Allsup was a member of the American Identity Movement and marched at the Unite the Right rally in Charlottesville.

 By March 2017, following Trump's election as President of the United States, The College Fix reported that the organization's chapters had "largely disbanded or halted meetings."
 In February 2018, The Daily Beast reported that Students for Trump had never correctly complied with making reports to the Federal Election Commission as a political action committee.
 The FEC wrote nine letters to the organization requesting information about donors without response, but ultimately decided to take no action other than to warn the political action committee.

 On June 23, 2020, Students for Trump held their Arizona Convention at the Dream City church in Phoenix with featured speaker President Donald J. Trump.
 The event occurred during the COVID-19 pandemic that peaked in the region.
 Phoenix Mayor Kate Gallegos said that masks would not be required for the event and officials of the Dream City church claimed that air ionizers would protect participants, despite the lack of evidence for its efficacy.

-Acquisition by Turning Point Action
+Leasing of social media accounts by Turning Point Action

+On July 2, 2019, the non-profit organisation Turning Point Action acquired leasing rights to web domains and social media platforms Students for Trump.

+Later in July 2019, National Chairman Fournier was invited to the White House to discuss liberal bias in social media.

-On July 2, 2019, Charlie Kirk, founder and CEO of Turning Point USA and Turning Point Action, reported that the latter had acquired Students for Trump along with "all associated media assets."
-He became chairman and launched a campaign to recruit one million students for the 2020 Trump reelection campaign.
+In 2020, Charlie Kirk, CEO of TPAction, briefly served as chair and launched a campaign to recruit one million students for the 2020 Trump reelection campaign.
 The unsuccessful effort led to TPUSA and the Trump campaign blaming each other for an overall decline in youth support for Trump.

-Later in July 2019, Fournier was invited to the White House to discuss liberal bias in social media.
+In early February 2023, The Washington Post reported that Students for Trump was separating from Turning Point Action after branding/revenue disputes.
+Shortly after the article was published, TPAction published a press release stating that the Students for Trump social media accounts would "continue its work with a broad coalition of partners to elect Donald Trump in 2024."
+The same press release clarified the relationship between TPAction and Students for Trump stating that "Turning Point Action managed and operated SFT social media accounts since the 2020 election cycle".
+It is unclear if disputes were resolved ahead of the 2024 election.